Let's create a flourishing business to support your growth

 And I want that for everybody.
-I want you all to feel like your work in the world is aligned with your passions and your purpose, that it helps to create the world you want to live in, AND that you are able to be financially supported by that work, not just to survive but to thrive.
+I want you all to feel like your work in the world is aligned with your passions and gives you a sense of purpose.
+Like your work helps to create the world you want to live in, AND that you are able to be financially supported by that work, not just to survive but to thrive.

 So I wanted to be the coach that I desperately needed in those early years.
 To guide folks not only in the complicated external reality of growing an herbal or cannabis business, but also to plumb the depths of the inner work necessary to push oneself beyond the familiar, and into the extraordinary possibilities that lie beyond those edges.

 Over the years I’ve studied with and learned from a number of amazing folks who have deeply informed how I approach plant medicine, coaching, and business.